JShollaj/NVIDIATranscribedChatbot/README.md

 After we are satisfied with the solution, we rewrite the code and extend streamlit as the front end chat interface for the user.

-Finally, we deploy the application for wide use, while
+Finally, we deploy the application for wide use, while keeping in mind things we can change for different use cases or scaling the application.

+---

+## Deep Dive in Architecture